hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 parse [pizza] [ahead 'pasta eat] ;== false, pasta lover dislikes pizza
 ```

-"So AHEAD on success modifies the working of ANY" - No, just no. Ì†æÌª® I think I give up, I have no idea where that comes from and I think I don't want to know. Ì†ΩÌ∏â
+"So AHEAD on success modifies the working of ANY" - No, just no. ü´® I think I give up, I have no idea where that comes from and I think I don't want to know. üòâ

 Why do even reason about `any` and complicate things further with, well, your ... made up theories ... before understanding just `ahead`.
-Why always try to be `ahead` of yourself (Cambridge Dictionary: "to do something too early, or before you are ready or prepared")? Ì†æÌµ∫
+Why always try to be `ahead` of yourself (Cambridge Dictionary: "to do something too early, or before you are ready or prepared")? ü•∫

 [17:54:04](#Ri1bX0uZRdGT0UBJO2uPec1ydNhcSGOrHhmabe41moc) <gurzgri>:
 > <@giuseppechillemi-59045d00d73408ce4f5bcd9d:gitter.im> Please observe this: